 TAKE RESPONSIBILITY FOR YOUR OWN PARTICIPATION.
 Don't plan to do any "catch up" activities during the call.
 If you catch yourself multi-tasking, close your eyes and listen.
 Avoid side conversations whether in the room with colleagues or in an online chat space.
 Keep your phone on "Mute" unless speaking.
-Never place your phone on "Hold".
-Be aware that when your phone is on speaker mode it transmits background noise and can interfere with the meeting.

-BE AWARE OF AIRTIME.
+BE AWARE OF AIR TIME.
 Fully participate while allowing others to do the same.
 Speak your name before making a comment.

-FOLLOW WORKING GROUP'S MEETING PARTICIPATION GUIDELINES.
+FOLLOW CAB'S MEETING PARTICIPATION GUIDELINES.
 Do not speak without acknowledgement from the facilitator.
 Speaking out of turn is very disruptive to a virtual meeting.